-The Growth assets are expected to return Gilts +2.7% p.a. (based on prudent assumptions in the 2018 actuarial valuation) to achieve the Trustee's objectives and have been invested in a manner to achieve this whilst aiming to manage risk.
-More detail on the allocation of the Growth portfolio is detailed in the Appendix.
+The Growth assets are expected to return Gilts + 4.1% p.a. (based on the Investment Consultant's return assumptions as at 30 September 2022) to achieve the Trustee's objectives and have been invested in a manner to achieve this whilst aiming to manage risk.